The Oranges (film)

 The Oranges is a 2011 American romantic comedy-drama directed by Julian Farino and starring Hugh Laurie, Leighton Meester, Catherine Keener, Oliver Platt, Allison Janney, Alia Shawkat, and Adam Brody.
 The film chronicles how two families deal with a scandal involving a married man and his friend's daughter.
 Set in The Oranges area of Essex County, New Jersey, The Oranges was primarily filmed in New Rochelle, New York.
 It premiered at the Toronto International Film Festival on September 10, 2011, and was released in the United States on October 5, 2012, by ATO Pictures.
 The film received mostly negative reviews upon its release and criticism and attacks for its ageist themes and tropes.

 Plot

 The story is narrated from the perspective of aspiring furniture designer Vanessa Walling, whose plan to stay at home for a few months after college has turned into years.
 She witnesses the heartache between her parents as their marriage falls apart.
 Their best friends, Terry and Cathy Ostroff, live across the street in their suburb of West Orange, New Jersey.

 When the Ostroffs' prodigal 24-year-old daughter Nina returns home after a failed engagement, Vanessa is unhappy to see her back.

-The mothers of both families would like to see Nina form a relationship with the Wallings' jet-setting son Toby, but Nina herself is more interested in Vanessa's father David.
+The mothers of both families would like to see Nina form a relationship with the Wallings' jet-setting son Toby, but Nina herself is more interested in Toby's father David.
 Cathy discovers the affair after following Nina to a motel and seeing David there as well.
 Thus begins the meltdown of both families.